torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Do you follow this guide to verify if a problem is present in the code currently supported by Linux kernel developers?
 Then you are done at this point.
-If you later want to remove the kernel you just built, check out :ref:`Supplementary tasks: cleanup during and after following this guide <introclosure_bissbs>`.
+If you later want to remove the kernel you just built, check out :ref:`Complementary tasks: cleanup during and after following this guide <introclosure_bissbs>`.

 In case you face a regression, move on and execute at least the next segment as well.